A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Application to score-performance matching

 Treatment of ornaments in offline matching is discussed in Ref.~\cite{Gingras2011}, where both pitch and IOI informations are used to detect ornamental notes.
 In their technique, ornaments are treated in a general way and indeed they handle both notated and free ornaments in a unified way.
 In our algorithm, the pitch and IOI informations are used through the performance model and the way they are used is optimized in the sense of maximal likelihood.
-Free ornaments can be treated as note insertions in principle, and this works well for simple ornaments such as mordents and arpeggios.
+Free ornaments can be treated as note insertions in principle, and this may work well for simple ornaments such as mordents and arpeggios.
 A proper treatment of heavy free ornamentation may require additional refinement because the algorithm uses only local timing by the Markovian assumption and this can be distorted by heavy ornamentation.
 The voice information used in Refs.~\cite{Heijink2000,Gingras2011}, which is important when voice asynchrony influences the ordering of notes across voices, is not incorporated in the present algorithm.
 An advantage of our algorithm is computational efficiency.
-Compared to the computation time reported in Ref.~\cite{Gingras2011}, our algorithm is roughly 10 times faster.
+Compared to the computation time reported in Ref.~\cite{Gingras2011}, our algorithm is likely faster, but a rigorous comparison has not been conducted.

 It is a big challenge to derive or identify explicit rules that work for particular situations, which is generally hard and a potential drawback of the stochastic method.
 A thorough quantitative analysis of the algorithms is also difficult because it is hard at the moment to perform a deeper analysis of stochastic models like HMMs due to their complex sequential nature.
 We perform quantitative evaluations of the algorithms in the next section, and we encourage further studies on these problems and leave them for the future.